Simultaneous large values and dependence of Dirichlet $L$-functions in the critical strip: Value distribution of Dirichlet -functions in the strip

 for $\bm V=(\Xi_{1}(\sigma, \bm \chi, \bm \theta;\bm \alpha)V, \dots, \Xi_{r}(\sigma, \bm \chi, \bm \theta; \bm \alpha) V)$ where $\bm{\a} = (\a_{1}(\s, r), 1, \dots, 1)$ and $\a_{1}$ is the same constant as in Proposition \ref{Pos_Xi}.
 This gives the lower bound in Theorem \ref{SimulExtreme}. \end{proof}

 \begin{acknowledgment*} The authors would like to thank Winston Heap for helpful comments on improving the exposition of the paper and Masahiro Mine for providing valuable remarks on a dependence property of $L$-functions.
-We would also like to thank \L ukasz Pa\'nkowski for pointing out a mistake in an earlier version of the paper.
-The first author was supported by Grant-in-Aid for JSPS Research Fellow (Grant Number: 21J00425).
-The second author is supported by Germany's Excellence Strategy grant EXC-2047/1 - 390685813 as well as DFG grant BL 915/5-1. \end{acknowledgment*}
+We would also like to thank {\L}ukasz Pa\'nkowski for pointing out a mistake in an earlier version of the paper.
+Finally, the authors express their gratitude to the referee(s) for the careful reading and for providing valuable comments and suggestions.
+The first author was supported by Grant-in-Aid for JSPS Research Fellow (Grant Number: 21J00425, 24K16907).
+The second author was supported by Germany's Excellence Strategy grant EXC-2047/1 - 390685813, DFG grant BL 915/5-1 as well as the Max Planck Institute for Mathematics. \end{acknowledgment*}